 Birth runes do not dictate fate.
-They are more like opportunists who seize the moment and tip the balance towards the design set in the stars at the moment of your birth.
-Odin, the father of the runes, is looking for heroes and I like to think your solar and lunar runes as your hero makers.
+They are opportunists seizing the moment and tipping the balance towards the design set in the stars at the moment of your birth.
 Knowing your birth runes will help you lean into those moments of opportunity for growth and self realisation.
 They will help you navigate your course through life through knowledge of your greatest power, hidden motivations and places of vulnerability.

 The great vault of the sky over Midgard (earth) is forged from the skull of Ymir.
 When a child is born the Nornir and Disir stretch threads out across the land which fix in place aspects of that child’s ‘doom’ (both good and bad).
 Runic astrology works on the assumption that this is an analogy for the position of the stars and planets.